Three ways Rows got media attention

 Finally, continuing our habit of “building in public”, we took this opportunity to tell the story behind the campaign, including costs, photos of the actual billboards, and its impact.

 This campaign was the most impactful of the three, generating from than 5k new sign-ups, plenty of social mentions, and a lot of smiles.

-The list that got a whole country talking about us
+The list that got a whole country talking

 The Portuguese startup scene is on a roll, and the list of unicorns keeps growing every year.
 We decided to take that hook and combine it with one of the value propositions of Rows - instant access to company data with our data enrichment integrations - to create a list with the 50 fastest growing startups in Portugal.